-In each year since incorporation, more than 30 special events have occurred in Dunwoody.
+In each year since incorporation, more than 30 a large number of additional special events have occurred in Dunwoody.
 The City of Dunwoody's Special Event Ordinance, Codified as Article VIII of Chapter 26 of the Code, Section 26-269 subsection (e), authorizes the City Council to co-sponsor special events that they have determined to be in the general interest to the public and advance the promotion of the community.
 City co-sponsorship may include providing financial or in-kind support.